 Pros: Fully adjustable with no metal parts, lightweight, cheap.

-Cons: Can be hard to fit properly, too harsh for some horses, won’t break.
+Cons: Can be hard to fit properly, too harsh for some horses, and won’t break.

 Additional options to consider when buying a halter